SmarDex-Ecosystem/usdn-contracts/script/README.md

 ## Transfer ownership

-Before you launch the transfer ownership script, you need to make sure that required environment variables are set:
+Before you launch the transfer ownership script, you need to make sure that required environment variable is set:
 * `NEW_OWNER_ADDRESS`: the address of the new owner
-* `USDN_PROTOCOL_ADDRESS`: the address of the deployed USDN protocol

-This script will prompt you to enter an RPC url and a private key.
+This script will prompt you to enter an RPC url, the protocol address and a private key.
 The address derived from the private key must have the `DEFAULT_ADMIN_ROLE` role.

 ## Anvil fork configuration